spaceC00kie/spaceC00kie/README.md

 - [KibbleCheck](https://github.com/spaceC00kie/has-the-dog-been-fed): A pwa with a custom rolodex component for keeping track of pet feedings, deployed on [KibbleCheck.com](https://kibblecheck.com/)
 - [Keep My Plants Alive](https://github.com/spaceC00kie/keep-my-plants-alive): A full-stack system that makes it easy to monitor soil moisture levels in your indoor plants
 - [Task Tracker](https://github.com/spaceC00kie/task-tracker): A to-do list and reminder software that allows users to manage their tasks and set reminders for them
-- [Kitty Literature API](https://github.com/spaceC00kie/kitty-literature-api): A minimal React app that displays a cat fact on a webpage

 I have also contributed to the following projects:
 - [ChessWager](https://github.com/geektechniquestudios/ChessWager): A betting platform that uses smart contracts to securely facilitate betting on professional chess matches played on LichessTV.
 I was responsible for the development of the dropdown feature, which involved porting it from JavaScript to TypeScript and incorporating animations.
 My inspiration came from the popular YouTube coder Fireship, but I made several unique changes to the code to enhance the user experience.